|

 to get the exposure.
 It is normal for you to feel incomplete.
 Just be

-corrected.
+fixed.
 There are times where your hitting techniques or strategy

 are not correct.
 Ask your coach.